AI-Treasure/UdacityMLAssign2/README Final Version.md

 ### Create and publish a pipeline
 In the last step the above process was created using a Pipeline.
 So the best model for the given dataset was created, consumed and published using AutoML with Python SDK.
+The notebook can be found here: https://github.com/AI-Treasure/UdacityMLAssign2/blob/master/aml-exercise-pipelines-with-automated-machine-learning-step%20FINAL.ipynb

 ![](sample_screenshots/PipelineSDK1.GIF)